thednp/domparser/README.md

 */
 ```

-Next talk about the `tags`.
+Next let's talk about the `tags`.
 Basically all valid elements found in the given HTML markup, in order of appearence:
 ```ts
 // list all tags
 console.log(tags);